seanpmaxwell/jet-env/README.md

 - Small, quick, convenient zero-dependency.
 - You can learn this tool in 5 minutes.
 - Works client or server side.
+- Automatically constructs environment-variable names from object keys.
-- Let's you setup a completely type-safe object to hold all your environment variables.
+- Sets up a completely type-safe object to hold all your environment variables.
-- Includes 4 build-in validator-functions: (`isBool`, `isNum`, `isDate` and `isStr`)
+- Includes 4 build-in validator-functions: (`bool`, `num`, `date` and `str`)
 - `transform()` wrapper for validator-functions includes if a value needs to be modified first.
-- Easier to learn and smaller han `envalid`:
+- Easier to learn and smaller han `envalid`.

 ## Overview
 This library does not load environment variables, but it provides a single function that will loop through an object and assignment an environment variable to each one.
 If the environment variable is `undefined` or the incorrect type, then an error will be thrown. <br/>

-You can validate your types by passing a 2 length array or a string.
-For the array, the first index must be the environment-variable name and the second a validator-function.
-The type assigned will be to whatever the type-predicate of your validator-function is.
-You can also just pass a string instead of an array and `string` will automatically be assumed as the type that needs to be validated.<br/>
+The environment variable name will be constructed using the keys on the object. `PascalCase` names will automatically be converted to `UPPER_SNAKE_CASE`.
+So if your environment variable is `NODE_ENV` then the key should be `NodeEnv` on the object key.
+This will work for nested objects tool.
+The parent-object's key name will be prepended to whatever the child-properties's key is.<br/>

+If you want to override the behavior for naming the environment variables, you can pass an array instead of a function.
+The first value in the array must be a string and will be used to pull the environment variable (no prepending is done).
+The second value must be a validator-function<br/>

-If you want your environment variable transformed before validation, there is a helper function export that your can wrap your validator function with.
-There are also 4 default validator-functions (`isBool`, `isNum`, `isDate` and `isStr`) that come packaged by default (no point in really using `isStr` though cause you can just pass a string instead of an array).<br/>
+If you want your environment variable value transformed before validation, there is a helper function export that your can wrap your validator function with.
+There are also 4 default validator-functions (`bool`, `num`, `date` and `str`) that come packaged by default (no point in really using `str` though cause you can just pass a string instead of an array).<br/>

 Notes on validators:
-- An empty string will not satisfy the `isStr` function.
+- An empty string will not satisfy the `str` function.
-- `isDate` will convert any valid date value (`string` or `number`) to a `Date` object and make sure it's valid.
+- `date` will convert any valid date value (`string` or `number`) to a `Date` object and make sure it's valid.
-- For boolean types, there are several different variations which will satisfy the built-in `isBool` function:
+- For boolean types, there are several different variations which will satisfy the built-in `bool` function:
   - `false/true`, case doesn't matter
   - `0`: `false`
   - `1`: `true`